Is God finished with the Jewish people?

 Yet in serving this unique birthing role, the people of Israel were called to be suffering servants, even to the point of being hardened by God towards their own promised Messiah.
 Paul tells us that this was all for the sake of the Gentiles, with the expectation that we should be grateful for it (Romans 11).

-So God called natural Israel in order to birth spiritual Israel – that is, the one, ever-expanding household of the redeemed.
-We Gentile believers do not replace natural Israel, we enlarge spiritual Israel (Galatians 6:16).
+So God called natural Israel in order to birth spiritual Israel—that is, the one, ever-expanding household of the redeemed.
+We gentile believers do not replace natural Israel but rather enlarge spiritual Israel (Galatians 6:16).

 To accomplish this end, God established each of the great biblical covenants with natural Israel.
 He has thus always worked out his salvation plan for the world through natural Israel, using their belief and their unbelief in equal measure to produce the one family of the redeemed from the earth.

 Thus, Paul bases his “mystery” in Romans 11:25 upon this understanding of natural Israel’s irrevocable covenant relationship with God, which is still working out His redemptive plan in the earth even through their unbelief.
-What he essentially says there is that so long as natural Israel rejects their Messiah, there is still time for Gentiles to get saved.
+He essentially says that so long as natural Israel rejects their Messiah, there is still time for gentiles to be saved.

-For any Jew hearing this message in first century Jerusalem, “restoration” had one meaning and one meaning only!
+For any Jew hearing this message in first-century Jerusalem, “restoration” had one meaning and one meaning only!
 It refers to the future restoration of Israel in fulfillment of the Davidic covenant, when the promised “Son of David” will take up his throne in Jerusalem, to rule over all the earth in righteousness and peace.
 And since the covenants were entrusted to natural Israel and always find their outworking through them, this means that the Jewish people still have a redemptive role to fulfill for the benefit of the world.
+Fulfillment Theology disregards this.

-Jesus as well alludes to this future “regeneration” of natural Israel in Matthew 19:28, when his disciples will “sit on twelve thrones, judging the twelve tribes of Israel.”
-(See also Luke 13:35; Luke 21:24)
+Jesus alludes to this future “regeneration” of natural Israel in Matthew 19:28 when His disciples will “sit on twelve thrones, judging the twelve tribes of Israel” (see also Luke 13:35; Luke 21:24).

 In this process, natural Israel will be merged with spiritual Israel and will finally enter the rest and peace in the Land that was promised to her by God.

 This is true, but it is equally true that natural Israel still has a redemptive role to play.
-We need to understand and identify the out-workings of this redemptive process and to pray that it be hastened in our day.
+We must understand and identify the outworkings of this redemptive process and pray that it be hastened in our day.
 In the meantime, this demands that we show respect for natural Israel as still elect of God, even in their unbelief (Romans 11:1, 11, 29).
+Fulfillment Theology is an incorrect theology that we must understand and refute.